TimonPost/quinn/docs/book/src/network-introduction/transport-guarantees.md

 # Transport Guarantees

-Before diving into any protocol specifics, lets define some terminology that is often used while talking about protocols.
+Let's start by defining terminology that is often used when it comes to protocols.
-The protocols that we will be discussing share some combinations of 'transport guarantees'.
-In your protocol selection you must clearly have in mind what it that you need.
+There are 'transport guarantees' such as the order at which packets arrive, and regulation of packet corruption, duplication, and dropping.

 ## Ordering VS Sequencing